 About two or three months ago, she contacted me about breeding the female I sold her to my Grand Champion male, Diggie.
-Since I do mentor newbies (or in her case), someone returning to showing, I readily agreed.
-More often than not if a female is sent to the home of the stud cat, she is so frightened that she does not come into heat.
+Since I do mentor newbies (or in her case, someone returning to the cat fancy), I readily agreed.
+More often than not if a female is sent to the home of the stud cat, she is so frightened that she will stop her heat cycle.
 I made the decision to let Diggie go to her house.
 Before Diggie left our home, I clipped him down into a lion-cut, bathed him, and cut his nails.
 I told her I needed Diggie back by the end of June no matter if he and her cat had bred or not.

 She drove down from Illinois to our home here in Central Ohio to pick up Diggie.
 Her female was currently in heat, and we were not sure that she still would be by the time she got back to her home in Illinois.
 As it happened, the cat was no longer in heat and showed no interest in Diggie.

 The lady and I talked several times over the next month waiting for her cat to come back into heat.
 Finally, as the end of June neared, her cat came back into heat.
 I asked her if they had bred and she said she did not know.
+(That should have been my first warning signal.)
 We made arrangements for her to drop him off at my home on the Friday before the Great Lakes Regional Show, which occurred the weekend of June 25, 2016.

 On Friday, I washed the two cats I was taking to the regional show and left for the hotel in Akron I would be staying at.
 That night my husband called me to let me know Diggie had been dropped off.
 I asked him how Diggie was, and he told me that he looked "rough."
 I knew the lady was scared of Diggie, so I figured she had not bathed him which was not a problem for me.
 What I did not know…..